loveucifer/aomi/README.md

 **Language**: Go
 **License**: MIT

-Build a powerful command-line tool that converts between any data formats with intelligent schema detection and zero configuration.
+ Command-line tool that converts between any data formats with intelligent schema detection and zero configuration.

 ## What Aomi Does